 FEDERAL PELL GRANT

-The Federal PELL Grant program is an aid program designed to provide financial assistance to students who have not yet received a bachelor’s degree from any institution.
+The Federal PELL Grant program is an aid program designed to provide financial assistance to students who have not yet received a bachelor’s degree from any U.S. or foreign institution.
 The Federal PELL Grant is intended to be the “foundation” of a student’s financial aid package with other sources of aid to supplement it.

 In order to determine a student's eligibility, a Free Application for Federal Student Aid (FAFSA) must be completed.